thisisdavidjones/thisisdavidjones.github.io/content/articles/gettingmarriedinjapan.md

 # Step 7 - Second and final visit to the municipal office #

-Return to the muncipal office with the complete registration form. you should now have:
+Return to the muncipal office with the completed registration form. you should now have:

 * Two original Embassy affidavitts **and** copies with additional translations added.
 * Two UK passports **and** translated copies of the double-page spread that has all your details on